mooseyscountrygarden.com » Garden Arches« Roses And Arches | Frisbee Arch »

 Through the Arch

 A narrow grass path joins the house lawn and the driveway lawn, and a natural archway of green has formed over the gap.
-I've placed a rather rickety green arch in there to provide a little help for the roses and the small Crab-apple Tree living either side of the gap.
+I've placed a rather rickety green arch in there to provide a little help for the roses and the small Crab-Apple Tree living either side of the gap.

 The archway is very seasonal.
 In late spring the rose Buff Beauty drapes its subtle flowers over the arch, and the purple lavender below starts to flower.